digidem/hyperdb-osm/README.md

 peers modified an element prior to sync'ing with each other, there may be multiple latest elements ("heads") for the ID.

+### db.osm.put(id, element, cb)

+Update an existing element with ID `id` to be the OSM element `element`.
+The new element should have all fields that the OSM element would have.
+The `type` of the element cannot be changed.

+If the value of ID currently returns two or more elements, this new value will replace them all.

 ## Install

 With [npm](https://npmjs.org/) installed, run